April 29, 2026

 Why Ramp Bill Pay makes sense for your hospitality business

-If you're managing payments across multiple properties, you know the drill: invoices pile up, approvals get stuck waiting for the right manager, and your team spends hours entering the same vendor details over and over.
+If you're managing payments across multiple properties, you know the drill: Invoices pile up, approvals get stuck waiting for the right manager, and your team spends hours entering the same vendor details over and over.

 Ramp Bill Pay handles the repetitive parts.
 It routes approvals to the right location manager automatically, stores vendor information so you don't re-enter it, and gives you a single view of what's been paid and what's pending across all your properties.
 You can set spending controls by location, and your accounting team can see everything in real time.